-- 2 cups broth/stock (chicken, turkey, or vegetable)
+- 2 cups broth/stock chicken, beef, turkey, or vegetable

-- Saute the mushrooms in the fat for five minutes in a skillet or saucepan over medium high heat, or until much of the liquid from the mushrooms has evaporated.
-Don’t stir too much, or the liquid won’t evaporate as effectively.
+- Sauté the mushrooms in the fat (2 tablespoons) for five minutes in a skillet or saucepan over medium-high heat, or until much of the liquid from the mushrooms has evaporated.
+Don't stir too much, or the liquid won't evaporate as effectively.

-- Sprinkle the mushrooms with the flour and stir to coat.
+- Sprinkle the mushrooms with the flour (2 tablespoons) and stir to coat.

-- Add the broth/stock and stir until thickened (about 3 minutes).
+- Add the broth/stock (2 cups) and stir until thickened (about 3 minutes).

 - Remove from heat and season with plenty of salt and pepper to taste.

-For a grain-free option, use arrowroot powder or another grain free thickener in place of flour.
+- For a grain-free/paleo option, use arrowroot powder or another grain-free thickener in place of flour.